Azure/modern-web-app-pattern-dotnet/guide/plan-the-implementation.md

 - **Reliability.** The general-purpose tier provides a high SLA and multi-region redundancy.
 It can support a high user load.
 - **Reduced management overhead.** It provides a managed SQL database instance.
-- **Consistency with on-premises configurations.** It supports the existing stored procedures, functions, and views.
+- **Configuration consistency.** It supports the existing stored procedures, functions, and views.
 - **Resiliency.** It supports backups and point-in-time restore.
 - **Expertise and minimal rework.** SQL Database takes advantage of in-house expertise and requires minimal rework.